Goji-P2P/slate/source/includes/_instruments.md

 ### Description

-Retrieves the details of an existing allocation.
+Retrieves the details of an existing allocation given an allocation `id` is supplied.

 ### Request